Dementia Memory Loss – Communication Strategies

 Don’t Take it Personally

-Depending on the degree of memory loss or mental decline, there may be times when they don’t recognize you or remember significant details about your relationship and past.
-Or they may behave aggressively or not want to see you at all some days.
-Although this is understandably painful, it is not an accurate reflection of their feelings or the state of your relationship.
-Ask for help, and take advantage of resources and support services for caregivers and family members living with a person experiencing memory loss and dementia.
+There may be times when the person you care for doesn’t remember you or significant details about you and your relationship, depending on the degree of their memory loss or mental decline.
+It’s possible they could even behave aggressively towards you, or they may not want to see you at all some days.
+Although this is understandably painful, it is important to remember these behaviors are not personal and are not an accurate reflection of their feelings for you.
+These behaviors are a side effect of the disease.
+Remember to take advantage of resources and support groups for caregivers and family members living with a person experiencing memory loss and dementia.